andreatramacere/jetset-installer/README.md

 1) clone the repository

-2) (suggested)if you are using conda create a new environment eg:  `conda create -n jetset python=3.8`
+2) if you are using conda I suggest to create a new environment:

+   `conda create -n jetset python=3.8`

    and activate the environment: `conda activate jetset`

-3) (optional)if you are using pip creante a new environment eg:
+3) if you are using pip to create a new environment is optional, eg:

    `pip install virtualenv`